magcode/mpower-tools/mqtt/v2/readme.md

 # About
 This adds MQTT features to Ubiquiti Networks mPower devices.
 This is version 2, which aims to comply with [homie MQTT convention](https://github.com/marvinroger/homie).
+The implementation of the convention is not complete yet.

 # Warning
 Use at your own risk!